CADRE Dispatch

 The PDP Compact is a very ergonomic platform.

-My first real encounter with the PDP was at the 2024 SHOT Show Range Day, so this was my first chance to shoot more than a handful of rounds through the gun.
+My first encounter with the PDP was at the 2024 SHOT Show Range Day, so my time at Full Spectrum Warriors was my first chance to shoot more than a handful of rounds through the gun.
 This was also my first experience with the F Series, and I can tell you off the top that the F Series is not for me.
 I mean, literally, it’s not built for the hands of a big dude, and that’s okay.

 Walther reengineered the grip to fit the typically smaller hands of female shooters.
 They reduced the circumference and made key changes to allow it to fit smaller hands.
-They also reduced the trigger reach and the force required to rack the slide.
+They also reduced the trigger reach and engineered a two-piece striker assembly to decrease the force required to rack the slide by 20%.

 f series grip